jenkins-x/jx-docs/content/commands/jx_create_cluster_oce.md

 ### Synopsis

-This command creates a new kubernetes cluster on OCE, installs required local dependencies and provisions the Jenkins X platform
+This command creates a new kubernetes cluster on OCE, installs required local dependencies and provisions the Jenkins X platform.

+Please add your $HOME/bin to $PATH otherwise jx will have issue invoking OCI CLI command.
+If you have already installed OCI CLI, please make sure it is in $PATH.

 Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.